unkemptArc99/BuzzBlogBenchmark-1/docs/TUTORIAL.md

 1. Access the [CloudLab login page](https://cloudlab.us/login.php) and sign in.
 2. In the main menu, click on [Start Experiment](https://www.cloudlab.us/instantiate.php).
 3. Click on *Change Profile*.
-4. Search profile *BuzzBlog-15_xl170_nodes* of project *Infosphere*.
-This profile contains the specification of a cloud comprising 15 xl170 machines (x86) connected to a LAN and running Ubuntu 20.04 LTS (focal) 64-bit.
+4. Search profile *BuzzBlog-19_xl170_nodes* of project *Infosphere*.
+This profile contains the specification of a cloud comprising 19 xl170 machines (x86) connected to a LAN and running a patched version of Ubuntu 20.04 LTS (focal) 64-bit.
 Click on *Select Profile*.
 5. Optionally, you can give a name to your experiment.
 Click on *Next*.
 6. Optionally, you can set a start time and duration for your experiment.
 Clouds last for 16 hours by default, but you will need much less time to run your